 Period Certain Annuity

 This alternative is the period certain or life plus period certain annuity.
 If you purchase one of these annuities and die before a certain number of years, then your beneficiary will still receive payments until that period expires.
-Ten or 20 years is a typical period for a period certain annuity.
+A typical period for a period certain annuity is 10 or 20 years.

 The period certain annuity also helps moderate the risk of an annuity buyer dying prematurely.
 A premature death reduces the value of a single life annuity because payments end with the annuity holder’s death.